Rosalyn Drexler: Career in the visual arts

 In 2018 her work received renewed critical attention and a career retrospective exhibition at the Rose Art Museum.
-In 2022, the Hirshhorn Museum and Sculpture Garden referenced the name of Drexler's 1963 painting "Put it this way" in their exhibit "Put It This Way: (Re)visions of The Hirshhorn Collection," which will run until Fall 2023.
+In 2022, the Hirshhorn Museum and Sculpture Garden referenced the name of Drexler's 1963 painting "Put it this way" in their exhibit "Put It This Way: (Re)visions of The Hirshhorn Collection," which ran until Fall 2023.

 Major themes and works

 As well as drawing from her own experience, Drexler's work often revolves around women's roles as portrayed in pulp cinema, including women as moll, femme fatale, home wrecker - those in need of "moral comeuppance".
 Her images were drawn from easily understood public media.

 Her The Love and Violence series is a body of paintings that depicts abusive relationships between men and women.
 The canvases evoke the covers of pulp fiction novels, B-movie posters, and scenes from gangster films or film noir.
 Works such as I Won't Hurt You (1964), This is My Wedding (1963), and Rape (1962) depict sexual violence against women.
 While the men depicted are most often the abusers, in some paintings, such as Kiss Me, Stupid (1964) and Dangerous Liaison (1963), the dynamic between the male and female subjects is left more indeterminate.
 Other works in this series include The Bite (1963), Love and Violence (1965), and Baby, It's Alright (1963).